 Page 254.
-Add the following text after the last sentence of the penultimate paragraph of Note: Implications of Matal v.
+Add the following text at the end of penultimate paragraph of Note: Implications of Matal v.
 Tam and Iancu v.
 Brunetti:

-See In re Elster, infra this Supplement, Chapter 4.C.2.
+In fact, the Supreme Court recently took up the constitutionality of Section 2(c).
+See Vidal v.
+Elster, infra, this Supplement, Chapter 4.C.2.